Karim, Sarah: Work and disability. Practices of subjectification in sheltered workshops and inclusive companies

 kart., 39,00 Euro

 Sarah Karim (Dr. phil.) is a sociologist.
-She teaches and researches at the University of Cologne.
-Her main focus is on Disability Studies, sociology of disability, practice theory, ethnography and research on subjectification.
+She teaches at the University of Cologne.
+Her research focuses on: Disability Studies, sociology of disability, practice theory, ethnography and subjectification.